Comprehensive General Dentistry 2

 Quarters/Yr of Program: Autumn / 4

-Faculty members from the UWSOD departments will mentor and supervise senior dental students in this clinical course that includes all disciplines and phases of general dentistry.
-Students will develop a sound philosophy of comprehensive patient care applicable to the establishment of a future evidence based general practice.
+This clinical course includes all disciplines and phases of general dentistry.
+UWSOD faculty members mentor and supervise senior dental students as they develop a sound philosophy of comprehensive patient care applicable to the establishment of a future evidence-based general practice.

 The student who successfully completes this course will be able to: